RUBYLNIK-training-center/materials/lectures/testing_ruby.md

 #### Links

-- 🔗 [2 hour lecture on testing with RSpec from Alexander (RUS)](https://www.youtube.com/watch?v=eVSaLSpHHpY "2 hour lecture on testing with RSpec from Alexander (RUS)") -- the video lecture covers pretty much all the basics you need to get the idea of testing using RSpec [RUS].
+- 🔗 [2 hour lecture on testing with RSpec from Alexander (RUS)](https://www.youtube.com/watch?v=eVSaLSpHHpY "2 hour lecture on testing with RSpec from Alexander (RUS)") -- the video lecture covers pretty much all the basics you need to get the idea of testing using RSpec.
-- 🔗 [How to make RSpec your friend (RUS)](https://docs.google.com/presentation/d/1o5jBPePt9AHF9oWTQLXGt1Q1iGuZHI7B8kSV87fmHYc/edit#slide=id.p "How to make RSpec your friend (RUS)") -- A short presentation about RSpec testing best practices.
-- 🔗 [ Better specs](https://www.betterspecs.org/ " Better specs") -- A web site collecting common styleguide agreements when writing tests in RSpec (note: sometimes the rules are violated so do not blindly follow them).
+- 🔗 [Better specs](https://www.betterspecs.org/ " Better specs") -- A web site collecting common styleguide agreements when writing tests in RSpec (note: sometimes the rules are violated so do not blindly follow them).
 - 🔗 [Practical test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html "Practical test pyramid") -- An advanced article about testing a real-world application.
 The examples are in Java but the overal theory is equal to all programming languages. (note: this is Okay if you won't understand anything).
 - 🔗 [A book about testing practices](https://www.amazon.com/Growing-Object-Oriented-Software-Guided-Tests/dp/0321503627 "A book about testing practices") -- A nice book showing how to write an application in TDD manner step-by-step.
 Even thou this is not in Ruby, the overal examples are great and can be applied to Ruby applications as well.